Rubr1c/Rubr1c/README.md

 # 💫 About Me:
-I'm currently working on recreating a jsx parser
+I'm currently working on making an interpreter in typescript

 ## 🌐 Socials: